 A practical lecture on money – spending, saving, charitable giving – from famous pastor Wayne Grudem.

-If you’re like me and you struggle with Bible study and church sermons unless you get something practical out of it, then these Bible studies are for you.
-You’ll like the way that Grudem navigates the Bible finding the passages that tell you who God is, so that you can make better decisions by analyzing alternatives and choosing the one that gives your Boss a maximum return on investment.
+I like the way that Wayne Grudem navigates the Bible finding the passages that tell you who God is, so that you can make better decisions by analyzing alternatives and choosing the one that gives your Boss a maximum return on investment.
+He’s very practical.

 - Christianity does not teach asceticism (= don’t enjoy anything in this world), Paul condemns it in 1 Timothy 4:1-5